schochastics/netUtils/cran-comments.md

-## Initial submission

-* Fixed links in README
-* added return value for str.igraph
+## Update from 0.7.0 to 0.8.0

+* added new functions and fixed existing bugs

 ## Test environments
 * ubuntu 20.04, R 4.2.1